shulgaalexey/idgen/README.md

  * "round-robin" mode: ON

-The type of IDs and the algorithm of ID generation can be assigned as parameters of idgen class while issuing instances of generators.
+The type of IDs and the algorithm of ID generation can be assigned as parameters of idgen class constructor while issuing instances of generator.
 You can set the range of IDs and the first ID value in parameters of idgen constructors.
 Another way to set the first ID value is the set_id() method.
 To turn ON or OFF the :round-robin" mode, use set_round() method.